 Night vision, as a matter of fact, isn’t really a new concept with regard to security camera video surveillance, which is universally adopted and to ensure 24/7 continuous monitoring.
 Night vision allows objects to be viewed or captured clearly with shape and details.
 And this technology is available when using mini box cameras to watch birds or wildlife.

 All the Green Backyard mini box cameras designed for bird boxes, bird feeders, or other nest boxes watching support invisible night vision, which unlike commonly used security cameras with night vision, these cameras equips with 940nm infrared(IR) LEDs for illumination and server bird-friendly night vision, because only a dim red light will be omitted that won’t spook birds or wildlife, or disturb their natural sleep cycles if the night vision is turned on automatically in a sudden once dark night is detected.
 In this way, the nighttime activities of birds or wildlife with interest can be explored and enjoyed by nature lovers, clear black and white image is able to be viewed by them on mobile devices remotely.

 Controllable Daytime LEDs

-The daytime LEDs is less dazzling and offending to bird’s or wildlife’s eyes, and with correct operation with the included tool, the brightness is determined by the installers themself meeting various illumination needs.
-Additionally, the daytime LEDs supports a remote control function, so it is able to turn on or off only with one tap on the app with the smartphone remotely and conveniently.
-Furthermore, the users are also capable to schedule a fixed period using daytime LEDs mode.
+The daytime LEDs are less dazzling and offending to birds’ or wildlife’s eyes, and with correct operation with the included tool, the brightness is determined by the installers themself meeting various illumination needs.
+Additionally, the daytime LEDs support a remote control function, so it is able to turn on or off only with one tap on the app with the smartphone remotely and conveniently.
 For bird-friendly, the daytime LEDs can be only used during the daytime as a compensate light source under low light conditions.
 But when it is applied at nighttime, a colored image of the nighttime activities can be viewed.